pecheylauren02/mp5_posh_portables/TESTING.md

 The manual testing was done on the following devices
 * Apple Macbook Pro 16inch
-* LG Ultrafine Display 27inch External Monitor
+* Samsung Galaxy S10
-* Apple iMac 5K 27-inch
+* Apple Mac Pro 13-Inch
+* OnePlus Nord 2023
 * Apple iPhone SE 2020
 * Apple iPhone SE 2022
 * Google Chrome Developer Tools - simulator for all different device options as well as using the adjustable sizing options